atsushieno/aap-juce/README.md

 You need a host app and a plugin to try at least one plugin via one host.
 This repository does not contain any application within itself.

-The host can be either `aaphostsample` in aap-core repo, a project [aap-juce-simple-host](https://github.com/atsushieno/aap-juce-simple-host) that is somewhat tailored for AAP and mobile UI, or `AudioPluginHost` in [aap-juce-plugin-host-cmake](https://github.com/atsushieno/aap-juce-plugin-host) repo (which is JUCE AudioPluginHost with AAP support).
+The host can be either `aaphostsample` in aap-core repo, a project [aap-juce-simple-host](https://github.com/atsushieno/aap-juce-simple-host) that is somewhat tailored for AAP and mobile UI, `AudioPluginHost` in [aap-juce-plugin-host-cmake](https://github.com/atsushieno/aap-juce-plugin-host) repo (which is JUCE AudioPluginHost with AAP support), or [UAPMD](https://github.com/atsushieno/uapmd).
+Since JUCE hosts themselves are not really reliable as JUCE is in general not well designed and tailored for Android, @atsushieno recommends UAPMD as the most reliable native host application as of 2026.

-The plugin can be either `aappluginsample` in aap-core repo (more stable), or any plugin on the [AAP Wiki](https://github.com/atsushieno/aap-core/wiki/List-of-AAP-plugins-and-hosts).
+The plugin can be either `aappluginsample` in aap-core repo (useless, but less likely to crash), or any plugin on the [AAP Wiki](https://github.com/atsushieno/aap-core/wiki/List-of-AAP-plugins-and-hosts).

 For those `aap-juce-*` repositories, `make` will build them. (`Makefile` does not sound cool, but it is at least distinct from `CMakeLists.txt` for Android app itself...)

-For JUCE apps that use Projucer, JUCE Android apps are generated and built under `Builds/Android/app/build/outputs/` in each app directory.
+For JUCE apps that still use Projucer (we often scrap them and create `CMakeLists.txt` by ourselves in our ports), JUCE Android apps are generated and built under `Builds/Android/app/build/outputs/` in each app directory.
 Though we typically use Android Studio and open `Builds/Android` and then run or debug there, once top-level `make` ran successfully.

 For those projects that use CMake, it is `app/build/outputs`.